 The results reveal that the number of years since the business started was negatively correlated (B < 0) with adoption of open collaborative innovation.
 Thus, businesses which started in the 1980s or 1990s were found to be less likely to engage in open collaborative innovation than those which started from 2010 to date (Odds Ratio < 1).
 Similar findings were obtained with the number of employees in the enterprise (size of enterprise) being a significant predictor (p < 0.05) of adoption of open collaborative innovation.
 Enterprises with a smaller number of employees (micro and small enterprises) were less likely to adopt open collaborative innovation than those with more employees (medium enterprises).
 The sole proprietor, partnership, cooperative, limited liability companies and society/group businesses were 3.3 times, 15.6 times, 8.9 times, 1.6 times and 21.3 times, respectively, more likely to engage in open collaborative innovation than registered businesses.
 There was a positive relationship (B > 0) between the legal status of a business and adoption of open collaborative innovation.
-Enterprises in the manufacturing sector were 1.8 times more likely to engage in open collaborative innovation as those in the agricultural sector (OR = 1.05).
+Enterprises in the manufacturing sector were 1.8 times more likely to engage in open collaborative innovation as those in wholesale or retail were as likely to engage in open collaborative innovation as those in the agricultural sector (OR = 1.05).